 And if I talk about the money I saved, in Rome alone, where it otherwise costs at least 30 euros a night for staying in a cheap dormitory and about 30 euros a day for food, I saved nearly 800 Euros during my entire period of nearly two-weeks with them — forget about all the home-made wine I got to drink, as the family owned a vineyard.

 Joining Up Workaway

-I had joined workaway for a modest fee of 25 euros using free wifi in a cafe in Northeast India.
+I joined workaway for a modest fee of 25 euros using free wifi in a cafe in Northeast India.
 This is the way how it works: You start by creating an account.
-All you have to do is sign-up, pay the fee for one year ($29 for a single person, $38 for a couple or two friends), and create a profile and write a description about yourself — including your skills and the kind of jobs you’re looking for.
+All you have to do is sign-up, pay the fee for one year ($29 for a single person, $38 for a couple or two friends), create a profile and write a description about yourself — including your skills and the kind of jobs you’re looking for.
 Once you have signed up, you can start contacting businesses or local hosts based on countries, cities, and/or type of work.
 The general gist of each location is that you get a room and board in exchange for 5 hours work a day.

 Each host profile will tell you about the host, and the kind of work they expect you (the workawayer) to help them with.
 Read it carefully and ask for accommodation and job details, weekly routine, and food arrangements before you commit.